Podcast: Play in new window | Download

 - What is this deschooling thing?
 And how do I DO it?

-- How should my day look?
+- What should my day look?

 - I’m exhausted and I’ve barely begun.
 How am I going to do this over the long term?

-- Do I need a homeschool room?
+- Do I need a homeschool room or can we just sit in the family room?

 - How do I organize all the things we’re doing?